Stephenie Meyer: Influences

 Stephenie Meyer has named Mormonism as her greatest influence.
 However, according to actor Robert Pattinson, Meyer did not intend to include Mormon references in the novels and films.
-Yet professor of film and religion Angela Aleiss noted numerous clear influence of Mormonism in the Twilight series.
+Yet professor of film and religion Angela Aleiss noted numerous clear influences of Mormonism in the Twilight series.
 Meyer has said, "Unconsciously, I put a lot of my basic beliefs into the story.
 Free agency is a big theme."
 Meyer cited BYU professor Steven Walker as having influenced her work.
-She explained that he revealed a new way for her to see and study literature which impacts her writing.
+She explained that he revealed a new way for her to see and study literature, which impacts her writing.

-Meyer cites many novels as inspiration for the Twilight series, including Jane Eyre by Charlotte Brontë and L. M. Montgomery's Anne of Green Gables and its sequels.
-Each book in the series was also inspired specifically by a different literary classic: Twilight by Jane Austen's Pride and Prejudice; New Moon by William Shakespeare's Romeo and Juliet; Eclipse by Emily Brontë's Wuthering Heights; and Breaking Dawn theme by Shakespeare's The Merchant of Venice and A Midsummer Night's Dream.
+Meyer has cited many novels as inspiration for the Twilight series, including Jane Eyre by Charlotte Brontë and Lucy Maud Montgomery's Anne of Green Gables and its sequels.
+Each book in the series was also inspired specifically by a different literary classic: Twilight by Jane Austen's Pride and Prejudice; New Moon by William Shakespeare's Romeo and Juliet; Eclipse by Emily Brontë's Wuthering Heights; and Breaking Dawn by Shakespeare's The Merchant of Venice and A Midsummer Night's Dream.
 Although Meyer claims to have based Twilight on Pride and Prejudice, film studies scholar Anne Morey claims that the novel bears resemblance to Jane Eyre.
-The choice to name Edward came from the works of Charlotte Brontë and Jane Austen and her novels are influenced by both medieval courtly love and 19th-century etiquette.
+The choice to name Edward came from the works of Charlotte Brontë and Jane Austen, and her novels are influenced by both medieval courtly love and 19th-century etiquette.
 Although Meyer has claimed that she did not read vampire literature and thus could not be influenced by it, scholars Anne Klaus and Stefanie Krüger argue that Meyer's characters bear similarities to "traditional vampire figures" and that Edward resembles both gothic villains and Byronic heroes.
 Meyer has indicated that despite the supernatural and vampire themes in her novels, she was influenced far more by Austen and Shakespeare than by Anne Rice or Stephen King.
 Meyer has described Austen, Shakespeare, and Orson Scott Card as her favorite authors.

-Meyer cites music as a prominent influence of her writing, and she posts playlists on her website of songs which specifically inspired her books.
-Bands included most often in her playlists are Muse, Blue October, My Chemical Romance, Coldplay and Linkin Park.
+Meyer has cited music as a prominent influence of her writing, and she posts playlists of songs which specifically inspired her books on her website.
+Bands included most often in her playlists are Muse, Blue October, My Chemical Romance, Coldplay, and Linkin Park.
 Meyer cites Muse as a particular inspiration because she uses the different emotions portrayed in their songs as influences for various genres of scenes.